 All example files are in the

-To set up a Kubernetes cluster in Container Engine, go to https://console.cloud.google.com, choose the Google Container Engine option from the menu, and then Create a Cluster.
+To set up a Kubernetes cluster in Kubernetes Engine, go to https://console.cloud.google.com, choose the Google Kubernetes Engine option from the menu, and then Create a Cluster.

 The following gcloud command will create a small 2 node cluster in the us-central1-a region: